jeffpar/pcjs.v1/_posts/2016-08-03-the-vt100-terminal.md

 CPU emulator, along with other essential components that the CPU interacts with to control the display, keyboard, and serial port.

 Most of the VT100's (non-AVO) functionality should be operational now.
-The VT100 screen is initialized with a test image that displays most of the VT100 font variations, built on-the-fly from the original VT100 Character Generator ROM.
-Once the VT100 "powers on", it should clear the screen and briefly display a "WAIT" message as it processes its Non-Volatile RAM (NVR).
+Once the VT100 "powers on," it should clear the screen and briefly display a "WAIT" message as it processes its Non-Volatile RAM (NVR).
 When you see a blinking cursor, it's ready to use.
 Press the SET-UP key to configure the terminal, just as you would an original VT100 terminal.

 For even more fun, check out the [Dual VT100 Terminals](/devices/pc8080/machine/vt100/dual/) demo.